dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 ## Scenario

 Let’s return to Joanne.
-Using dbt and her favorite BI tool, Joanne has created an income report to track monthly revenue for each product category.
+Using dbt and her favorite BI tool, Joanne has created an income report to track monthly income for each product category.

 You can imagine her DAG as shown below, where `fct_income` captures income per month for each product category.